oracle-samples/oltrain/README.md

 # License

-Copyright &copy; 2019 Oracle and/or its associates.
-All rights reserved.
+Copyright &copy; 2019,2020 Oracle and/or its associates.

 All content in this repository is distributed under the [Universal Permissive License 1.0](https://oss.oracle.com/licenses/upl/).